The Benefits of Wave Transit to our Community

 How does the community benefit from UNCW Seahawk Shuttle services?

-Our region has been witness to unprecedented growth over the past five years, and the same is true for UNCW.
-With student enrollment on the rise, the development in both off campus and on campus student housing has kept, or attempted to, keep pace.
-The increase in housing units along the Randall Pkwy. and the Kerr Ave. corridors is a testament to the accommodations needed to support this growth.
+Our region has witnessed unprecedented growth over the past five years, and the same is true for UNCW.
+With student enrollment on the rise, the development of both off campus and on campus student housing has kept, or attempted to, keep pace.
+The increase in housing units along the Randall Pkwy. and the Kerr Ave. corridors is a testament to the accommodations needed to support the growth in student enrollment.
 Growth is impactful to resources and infrastructure currently strained.
 Public transportation offered through the Seahawk Shuttle program mitigates the strain on infrastructure and helps to preserve our roadways.

 Last academic school year, August 2018 thru May 2019, a total of 327,260 trips to and from campus were performed utilizing the Seahawk Shuttle service.
 The result is a decrease of 327,260 opportunities for a single occupancy vehicle to be used to perform this trip to and from UNCW campus.
 With an average of 1,600 weekday trips removed from roadways, including College Rd. and Randall Pkwy., surrounding the University.
 The positive impact on traffic congestion through use of public transportation is significant.